 PyRT 2001—2002

-I developed the Python Routeing Toolkit while at Sprint ATL, who released it under the GPLv2.
-It comprises code for collecting and analysing routeing data.
-This package currently collects BGPv4 and ISIS, and dumps and parses MRTD files including MRTD TABLE_DUMP files (as available from, e.g., RouteViews and RIPE/RIS).
+files (as available from, e.g., RouteViews and RIPE/RIS).
 A number of utilities for manipulating these dumps are also provided.
-Since the code on Sprint’s website appears to be orphaned, I have created a github repository here for it.
+Since Sprint’s website appears to be dead, I have created a GitHub repository here for it.
 I have also subsequently written an OCaml MRT dump parser as a learning exercise.